FacebookYoutubeLinkedIn

 Ensuring that the sale of your Australian business complies with both Australian and Chinese laws is crucial.
 Cross border laws can be complicated and constantly changing in a geopolitical environment of trade sanctions.
 Some offshore investors will require an Australian Investment Visa to buy an Australian business.

 Seek legal advice from experts in cross border transactions.
 Discuss in-depth the terms of the sale and any potential regulatory hurdles that may arise.
 This will help to protect your interests and ensure the smooth transfer of ownership.
 You will need to engage a lawyer who is familiar with both Australian and Chinese law, or working with a legal team that has experience in cross-border transactions.
+Understand the implications if you are selling your business with an existing lease in place.

 Challenge 3#: Cultural Differences